Hurricane Windows for Your South Florida Home

 When a hurricane watch is issued, you will not need to run out and buy plywood, or put up the shutters and keep your house in darkness until the storm ends.
 Your windows will be designed to hold up against the wind-blown debris and gusts of wind so that your family home has the best chance possible to withstand the hurricane.

 Florida currently has the gold standard of hurricane window tests nationwide.
 According to government hurricane data, all of Florida should prepare for wind speeds of over 110mph.
 Windows less than 30 feet from the ground need to be safe from small missiles traveling at 50mph, and windows higher need to be protected against both large and small missiles.
-Hurricane windows with the Miami-Dade seal of approval can pass those tests, and offer continuous protection for your home.
+Hurricane windows with either the Florida State or the Miami-Dade County seal of approval can pass those tests, and offer continuous protection for your home.

 >> Related Content: How To Install Hurricane Windows

 The final aspect that our team at Paradise Exteriors recommends considering heavily would be materials.
 Each type of frame has its benefits and drawbacks, and the glass itself can be either insulated or non-insulated with a hermetically sealed layer.

 Wood frames are highly recyclable, insulate well, and have excellent energy ratings.
 However, they need to be kept well-maintained to prevent rotting in humid, wet climates.